Table of Contents

-Another favorite of ours is the Marmottan Museum; it has a fine Monet collection as well as other French impressionists.
+Another favorite is the Marmottan Museum; it has a fine Monet collection as well as other French impressionists.
 It is a small and not well known museum, so you won’t need to fight the crowds to really enjoy the art.
 And it is easy to get to: once you arrive at Metro stop La Muette, just follow the signs through the park to the museum; it is a short stroll and you won’t be disappointed.

 The Orangerie Museum is home to the works of some of the most famous impressionists and is located right at the entrance to the Tuilleries.
 Monet’s water lilies are installed in separate oval rooms to give visitors a wonderful visual experience.
 Don’t miss it.

 A stroll down the Champs Elysees is a Paris must.
 It is a magical experience any time of day, but especially in the evening.
 Shops and restaurants are open late and there is always a great deal of activity on the Champs.
 If you venture into some of the automobile dealerships; you will find cafes and bars that are quite interesting and seem a bit out-of-place.
 And, unlike in the US, no one will bother you to buy anything.